-Regional projects such as RAC/SPA and MEDPAN have provided strong support to local MPAs in the Mediterranean.
-The investments amounted to €4,400,233 over 2010-2014.
+Regional projects led by organizations such as the RAC/SPA, the WWF and MedPAN have provided strong support to local MPAs in the Mediterranean.
+The investments amounted to $\in$ 4,400,233 over 2010-2014 (see paragraph 4.1).

 The remaining 14% of available financial resources in the region originate from a variety of sources (including unspent revenues from the previous year).